Rubber wear on concrete: dry and in-water conditions

 The relation between $\Delta x$ and $\gamma$ for the SBR and NR compounds, shown in Fig. \ref{1logGamma.2WearIntegrand.SBR.eps}, has the same qualitative form as observed in macroscopic experiments.
 In particular, the fatigue crack energies $\gamma_0 = 90$ and $66 \ {\rm J/m^2}$ used above for SBR and NR match those found in macroscopic experiments.
 This is expected because, in the limit of infinitesimally slow-moving cracks, viscoelastic energy dissipation vanishes, and other crack tip processes, such as cavitation, may also be negligible.
 However, this is not the case for larger $\gamma$, where macroscopic experiments reveal complex processes involving cavitation, long-range viscoelastic energy dissipation, and (for NR) strain crystallization.
 These processes may be strongly reduced at the micrometer length scale, resulting in much larger $\Delta x$ values than observed in macroscopic experiments.
 Indeed, the magnitude of $\Delta x$ required to explain the observed wear rate for SBR at $\gamma \approx 160 \ {\rm J/m^2}$ (where the wear rate integrand is maximal; see Fig. \ref{1logGamma.2WearIntegrand.SBR.eps}(b)) is a factor of $\sim 100$ larger than that observed in macroscopic experiments ($40 \ {\rm nm}$ instead of $0.4 \ {\rm nm}$).
-It has recently been suggested \cite{C1,C2} that very short cracks, which may prevail in the initial stage of the removal of a wear particle, may require a different approach than used in the theory presented in Sec.
-4. We are not aware of studies investigating the relation between $\Delta x$ and $\gamma$ at the small length scales involved in mild rubber wear.
+It has recently been suggested \cite{C1,C2} that very short cracks, which may prevail in the initial stage of the removal of a wear particle, may require a different approach than that used in the theory presented in Sec.
+4. We are not aware of studies investigating the relationship between $\Delta x$ and $\gamma$ at the small length scales involved in mild rubber wear.
+Accurately determining this relationship represents an important research direction within the current wear theory framework.